africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Most university graduates go on to jobs unrelated to their degree.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/most-university-graduates-go-on-to-jobs-unrelated-to-their-degree/","title":"Most university graduates go on to jobs unrelated to their degree","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Most university graduates go on to jobs unrelated to their degree/","title":"Most university graduates go on to jobs unrelated to their degree","noteIcon":""}
 ---